adequatej/open-source-tools/README.md

 ---

 <div align="center">
-Made with ❤️ by WPI students and the OCF community
+Made with ❤️ by WPI students and the OCF community.
 </div>